The Little Women Cast Rolled Up to the Oscars 2020 Carpet to Show the March Sister Chemistry Is Going Strong

 Starring Saoirse Ronan, Emma Watson, Eliza Scanlen and Florence Pugh as the four March sisters (Jo, Meg, Beth and Amy, respectively) as well as Laura Dern as Marmee, Meryl Streep as Aunt March and Timothée Chalamet as Laurie, Little Women has earned rave reviews from critics and viewers alike since its Dec.
 25 release.
 TIME’s film critic Stephanie Zacharek wrote that Gerwig has made a film that is “complex and thoughtful but that is also, at every moment, pure pleasure to watch.”

 And at the 92nd Annual Academy Awards on Sunday, the cast gave viewers no reason to doubt that their familial bond isn’t just as genuine offscreen as it seemed in the movie.
 Before heading inside Los Angeles’ Dolby Theatre to find out whether Ronan would take home the Oscar for Best Actress, Pugh for Best Supporting Actress and the movie itself for Best Picture, Little Women‘s stars stunted on the red carpet, manifesting their sisterhood in real life.
 Gerwig and Ronan even shared an embrace.
-(As it turned out, the film came up short of awards, but certainly showcased their solidarity.)
+(As it turned out, the film came up short of those awards, but the night certainly showcased their solidarity.)

 Louisa May Alcott would be proud.